How the Trust can help

 SATAday is an annual conference organised by SATA where members and their guests can see the latest equipment, listen to talks by medical experts about the latest research and treatment and exchange views with other patients.
 You can find out more about the conference here

-Volunteers offer friendly and confidential advice on practical (not medical) matters to members and non members alike.
-Our help lines are ready to help anyone worried about sleep apnoea.
-Advice is given based on personal experiences.
-If you are having difficulty in coming to grips with CPAP treatment or just need some practical advice ring one of our help lines.
+Our email help line can be used by anyone worried about sleep apnoea.
+Advice is given based on SATA’s experience.
+If you are having difficulty in coming to grips with CPAP treatment just email our Helpline:

 Medical Alert Cards

 Anyone with sleep apnoea should carry our credit-card-sized plastic card.
 The card carries a message advising paramedics and doctors of the medical condition.
 The card also bears a contact name and phone number of your sleep clinic.
 A version is available for Nocturnal Hypoventilation patients.
 You can find out more here